Skip to main content

 Summary

-On the left, a doctor with a stethoscope checks a man's heartbeat.
-On the right, the same man walks a dog outside.
+On the left, a doctor checks a patient’s heartbeat.
+On the right, the same person walks a dog outside.

 The challenge